 Close to the Wealthy House, you can find the Tower (#4 on the map).

-From the top of the Tower, you can see Mamshit’s streets, as well as Nabatean complexes featuring rooms, courtyards, and terraces made of meticulously dressed stone, with strong arches to support the ceilings:
+From the top of the Tower, you can see Mamshit’s streets, as well as Nabatean complexes featuring rooms, courtyards, and terraces made of meticulously dressed stone, with solid arches to support the ceilings.

 Two impressive churches were discovered in this National Park.
-Here you can see the western “Nile Church” (#5 on the site plan), which features a colorful mosaic floor.
+The western “Nile Church” (#5 on the map) features a colorful mosaic floor.

 The Western Church (St Nilus Church): The entrance to the church was through an atrium, in the center of which was a covered cistern.
-The church was built as a basilica – a central nave with two side aisles, with three entrances leading into it from the courtyard.
-At the end of the nave is an apse, with rooms used for ritual purposes on either side.
+The church was built as a basilica – a central nave with two side aisles, three entrances leading into it from the courtyard.
+An apse at the end of the nave, with rooms used for ritual purposes on either side.
 The nave is paved in mosaic, decorated with inscriptions, geometric designs, and birds.
 One inscription is a dedication, which translates as: “Lord, save your servant Nilus, who loves Christ, who founded this church, and Lord, protect his household.”
 It is this inscription that gave the building its name.

 Closeup:

-The eastern church (#7 on the site plan) with small marble pillars:
+The eastern church (#7 on the map) with small marble pillars:

 The Eastern Church (Church of the Saints and Martyrs): This church was built as a basilica and was part of a monastery.

 Human bones were found inside the church, apparently the bones of the saint who was worshipped here.
 An impressive flight of stairs leads into the atrium.
-In the center is a large cistern, and three entrances to the church.
-A mosaic floor was uncovered in the central nave, with two crosses, evidence of the antiquity of the church, because after 427 CE there was a prohibition against putting crosses on church floors.
-A large cruciform baptismal basin was found in the church, for baptizing adults, and alongside it, a small, square font for infants.
+In the center, there is a large cistern and three entrances to the church.
+A mosaic floor was uncovered in the central nave, with two crosses, evidence of the antiquity of the church, because after 427 CE, there was a prohibition against putting crosses on church floors.
+A large cruciform baptismal basin was found in the church for baptizing adults, and alongside it, a small, square font for infants.
 On the eastern side of the church, in the rooms on either side of the apse, were the remains of the reliquary chests in which the bones of the saints were kept, giving the church its present-day name.

-If you look closely, then in the next photo you will see camels.
+If you look closely, you will see camels in the next photo.
 We made a camel ride just a few hours before visiting Mamshit.
-You can read more about it in the camel ride.
+You can read more about it on the camel ride.

-Mamshit is not a big national park, and the whole visit took us around two hours.
+Mamshit is not a big national park, and the visit took around two hours.

 Mamshit During Sukkot Holidays

 Why Sukkot?
-If you are planning on visiting Mamshit National Park, then consider doing it during Sukkot.
+If you plan to visit Mamshit National Park, consider doing it during Sukkot.
 Because on Sukkot, they open the market for artists and crafters.

-When we arrived at Mamshit we heard that every round hour there is a guided tour around the park.
-Unfortunately, we just missed one and almost an hour to the next one.
+When we arrived at Mamshit, we were told there was a guided tour around the park every round hour.
+Unfortunately, we missed one and almost an hour to the next one.
 So we headed to the market.

 The Market